typelevel/cats-effect/docs/std/pqueue.md

 A `PQueue` may be constructed as `bounded` or `unbounded`.
-If bounded then `offer` may semantically block if the pqueue is already full. `take` is semantically blocking if the pqueue is empty.
+If bounded then `offer` may semantically block if the pqueue is already full. `take` is fiber blocking if the pqueue is empty.

 ```scala mdoc
 import cats.Order